Arkham/juliu.is/content/blog/permutate-parsers/index.md

 You will notice I had to use this mysterious `P.try` function in the last snippet.
-This is because by default `Text.Parsec` parsers do not backtrack, so as soon as the parser explores one of the alternatives (for example `blu` or `brn`) it will get stuck. `P.try` makes any parser backtrackable, even though it can be frowned upon for making our parser less performant :)
+This is because by default `Text.Parsec` parsers do not backtrack, so as soon as the parser explores one of the alternatives (for example `blu/brn` or `gry/grn`) it will get stuck. `P.try` makes any parser backtrackable, even though it can be frowned upon for making our parser a tad less performant :)

+We have now written parsers for each individual field.
+So now it's time to combine them all together...

 ## Another problem?!